 It is essential that you prepare your assigned music for class.
 The time it takes will vary with each individual.
 Work for progress, not perfection.
-You can use the chart inside your Standard of Excellence book or make your own.
+You can use the practice chart inside your Standard of Excellence book, other method book, or make your own.

 If your instrument is left at school, you can’t practice at home!

 First, make certain that you have tuned your instrument (especially string instruments).
 If you are taking private lessons (highly recommended), you may already have a warm-up routine worked out with your private instructor.

 Your practice session may include: long tones for winds, strings and voice; bowing exercises on strings; and rudiments on percussion.
 Playing long tones helps all musicians focus on tone quality and tuning.
 Next, play something familiar and moderately easy.
 Then, play the most challenging piece you have.
 Finally, end with something that you like to play.
 End your practice on a happy note!
 Your last thought of practice should be positive, not demoralizing.
 This will make you want to practice and perform again!
 Practice is your personal time to produce something you feel comfortable presenting in public.
 Your personal practice ensures that your performing group will do a great job!